Nostalgie de la boue

-Nostalgie de la boue (French: "nostalgia for mud") is the attraction to low-life culture, experience, and degradation, found at times both in individuals and in cultural movements.
+Nostalgie de la boue (English: "nostalgia for mud") is a French phrase meaning the attraction to low-life culture, experience, and degradation, found at times both in individuals and in cultural movements.

 The phrase was coined in 1855 by Émile Augier.

 Psychological underpinnings

-Marion Woodman the Jungian considered that a break or katabasis from the normal social world could leave the protagonist trapped by "a yearning for what I call pig consciousness - wallowing in mud and loving it".
+Marion Woodman the Jungian considered that a break or katabasis from the normal social world could leave the protagonist trapped by "a yearning for what I call pig consciousness—wallowing in mud and loving it".

 Helen Vendler considered that something of the kind happened to Seamus Heaney when, after a venture in abstraction, he recoiled to ground himself in a material world of mud and dirt.